Hipple History, Family Crest & Coats of Arms

 - Origins Available:

 The name Hipple is of Anglo-Saxon origin and came from the son of Herbert.
 In Old English, patronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.
 In the 12th and 13th centuries, the most common patronymic names included the word filius, which meant son.
 By the 14th century, the suffix son had replaced these earlier versions.
 Surnames that were formed with filius or son were more common in the north of England and it was here that the number of individuals without surnames was greatest at this time.

 Early Origins of the Hipple family

-Another 110 words (8 lines of text) covering the years 1273 and 1646 are included under the topic Early Hipple History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hipple research.
+Another 43 words (3 lines of text) covering the years 1273 and 1646 are included under the topic Early Hipple History in all our PDF Extended History products and printed products wherever possible.

 Hipple Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hipple include Hipkin, Hippkin, Hipken, Hippken, Hipkins, Hipkens, Hippe, Hipp and many more.